CTL-2023/sasa-materialgirls/report_test.md

     file_directory = "/Users/nicol/Documents/Python_Projects/CTL_II/SASA/data/" # Include your directory here, as separators, use / for mac, \\ for pc

-After that, you can run one of the functions or try one of the example uses, according to the 'applications' in the README.md:
+After that, you can run one of the functions or try one of the example uses, according to the 'applications' in the [README.md](https://github.com/CTL-2023/sasa-materialgirls/blob/main/README.md).

+## Example Uses & Results
+Run one of the code snippets at the end of the code.
+The text in *italic* is copied unchanged from [README.md](https://github.com/CTL-2023/sasa-materialgirls/blob/main/README.md)

-### Warmup
+### Warm-Up Exercise
     r1, r2, c1, c2 = 1.5, 0.5, 0, 1.2
     area, arclength = warmup(r1, r2, c1, c2)
     plot_warmup(r1, r2, c1, c2)